 Last, I want to end this looong post on a bit of a personal note.
 Some of you know that each year at this time I build an altar for Día de los Muertos.
 I do it not for fun kitschy reasons but to honor and remember those who have passed.
 This is the 1st time I have built my altar at an "Event" rather than at the Bibliothèque.

+Please do visit the Bibliothèque's little altar if you are interested in Mexican culture / traditional Día de los Muertos observances, or if you wish to honor those who have passed.
+You will see our dear Mr. Mayor Perryn Peterson honored there, along with Mieville's master DJ Ktahdn Vesuvino and others.
+How many traditional components can you identify, and do you know why they are there?
 This year I added my own calaveritas literarias, or Little Skull Poems.
 These are little poems that make fun of death, and they are components of many traditional Día de los Muertos celebrations in Mexico.
 Near the feet of Mictlantecutli and Coatlicue (Aztec God of death and Patroness of life and death), there are some small brightly colored books.
 Just touch them to receive my silly calaveritas — enjoy!

 (Oh, pssst: I should point out that la Santa Muerte does not belong as part of a Día de los Muertos celebration.
 But I do like that statue by nana Saenz and her Catrina statue to the right of the door.
 If Catrina is ok with Santa being there, I can be too... ) 😇